YouTube

 SCRAN

-So far (it’s only been 2 days tbf) the food in Ivory Coast has been pretty decent.
-Generally, when I feel I am risking it, I go for the usual chicken and rice (hard to mess that one up), but I know the gin I’m having on the regular is probably decent prevention!
-We stopped at a local dromme, which is a popular open-air dining area.
-I might have only had chicken and rice on this trip so far, but it’s been pretty decent.
+So far (it’s only been two days, tbf), the food in the Ivory Coast has been pretty decent.
+Generally, when I feel I’m risking it, I go for the usual chicken and rice because it’s hard to mess that one up, but I know the gin I’m having regularly is probably decent prevention!

 DAY 5 – GRAND BASSAM